Anyone who had issues with their FlowGuard Gold CPVC pipes.

 Home and business owners may notice a slower leak; the pipes may crack and cause a wet spot on a ceiling or wall.
-If the pipes continue to leak, attorneys believe they could cause substantial damage.
+If the pipes continue to leak, they could cause substantial damage.

 How Could a Class Action Help?

 If a class action lawsuit can be filed, home and business owners may be able to receive money for:

 Any repairs they had or will need for the pipes